18F/handbook/docs/policies/travel/travel-guide-1-authorization.md

 ## Step 1 Confirm your travel dates and get travel approval

-**Before you go anywhere for 18F,** you will need to provide an authorization email for each instance of travel.
+**Before you go anywhere for CivicActions,** you will need to provide an authorization email for each instance of travel.

 In the case of billable travel, you will need an email of approval from the client.

-In the case of non-billable travel, you will need an email of approval from your supervisor (or from the supervisor of whichever division of 18F will be paying for your travel).
+In the case of non-billable travel, you will need an email of approval from your supervisor (or from the supervisor of whichever division of CivicActions will be paying for your travel).

-18F supervisors themselves no longer have blanket approval and must get it from Aaron Snow or Joshua Bailes.
+CivicActions supervisors themselves no longer have blanket approval and must get it from Aaron Snow or Joshua Bailes.

 1. Send an email to your client with the following information: